hhas/SwiftAutomation/doc-source/14 notes.md

 ## Type bridging limitations

 Some applications (e.g. QuarkXpress) may return values which SwiftAutomation cannot convert to equivalent Cocoa types.
-These values are usually of types which are defined, used and understood only by that particular application, and will be represented in Objective-C as `NSAppleEventDescriptor` instances which should generally be treated as opaque values.
+These values are usually of types which are defined, used and understood only by that particular application, and will be represented in Objective-C as `AEDesc` instances which should generally be treated as opaque values.

 A few standard but rarely used AE types are also currently unbridged with Cocoa counterparts, such as image types (`typePict`, `typeTIFF`, etc.).
 Client code should perform any necessary conversions itself.